 The Striking window serves one purpose during ringing and another afterwards.
 Its content and appearance change accordingly.
-Also, it is only useful if one of the bells is being rung by a person.
+Also, it is only useful if at least one of the bells is being rung by a person.
 If the computer is simply ringing by itself, or it is being used for silent practice, this window will have no useful content.

 The above image shows the window after ringing has finished.
 It presents a histogram of the striking results from the touch just rung.
 The line up the centre of the window represents perfect striking.
 Columns are drawn either side of this line, dividing the ringing into categories every 25% of a blow, early (blue) or late (red).

 Good striking will tend to concentrate all the blows in the middle (as in the above image).
 In that case you can expand the central portion of the graphic to fill the screen and see a more detailed breakdown: